VISUAL Centre for Contemporary Art

 Technical Performance II

-The technical performances are opportunities to animate and dress the works with alternate meaning, to explore their physical properties and to add the other dimensions - time, transposition, restoration, disembodiment and prediction.
+The technical performances are opportunities to animate and dress the works with alternate meaning, to explore their physical properties and to activate other dimensions - time, transposition, restoration, disembodiment and prediction.
 The opening technical performance tasks appear again throughout the exhibition’s series of events, and as a means to the exhibition’s ritualised presentations, but also in their absence - holes, occasional audio, implanted flowers, and open and closed doors - keep a pulse.

 Being only a head of snakes, Medusa's power is necessarily collaborative -wild, vital, and full of surprises.
 In the second performance Medusa’s three Pieces become clad with extravagant facades.
 The path and a number of props are swapped out for other dynamics.
 Performers, at the event, and beyond it using members of staff - articulate the works from the inside out, in near symmetrical actions.
 This symmetry is exaggerated by left and right costumes worn by the performers as they go about construction.
 The second performance occurred over a full day, and as part of a wider event - A Different Terrain.
 The title of which rexplores notions of unbounded conclusion by revisiting the three exhibitions running concurrently at VISUAL, Carlow.